 CFDs are contracts for difference, which is a derivative product.
 Their value is derived from another asset such as a stock, an index, a commodity or a currency pair.
-CFDs make it easy for an investor to speculate on rising or falling prices of an underlying asset.
+With CFDs you can speculate on rising or falling prices of an underlying asset.

 When you open a new CFD position, you are essentially buying a contract that permits you to have 100% exposure in an underlying asset while you only have to invest a small amount of cash (the so called margin).

-Consider the following trade on the Plus500 platform:
+Consider the following trade on the stock Tesla:

 You can immediately choose a profit target and a stop loss and you can see how much money you would make or lose on this particular trade.

 Trading CFDs involves risk and you should always use a stop-loss order to limit the risk and the losses.
 Don't be tempted to open very large positions for your account.
-Don't forget that you can lose more than what you have invested or that you can even lose more money than what you have put in your account (only Plus500 guarantees that your account cannot go below zero, they all offer negative balance protection since 2018.
+Don't forget that you can lose more than what you have invested or that you can even lose more money than what you have put in your account.
+European regulated brokers now have to guarantee that your account cannot go below zero, they all offer negative balance protection since 2018.
 Other regions have followed these regulations and most brokers now offer negative balance protection for retail clients.